aliramazanov/e-hive/README.md

 ## Note on Secret Files
-⚠️ A quick note: The secret files in this repository are provided for being an example only.
+- ⚠️ A quick note: The secret files in this repository are provided for being an example only
-⚠️ In a real production environment, you should never commit actual secret files to Git
+- ⚠️ In a real production environment, you should never commit actual secret files to Git